kempj/IFOS/README.md

 A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You will receive a copy of the GNU General Public License along with the SOFI2D download package.
+You will receive a copy of the GNU General Public License along with the DENISE download package.
 See file [COPYING](/COPYING) and/or [online](http://www.gnu.org/licenses/gpl-2.0.html)

 # Download and Newsletter